ekaterinamarinova/zignition/README.md

 Simulator for CAN data over TCP.
 Each node is a client connected to the TCP server.
 The server emulates the role of the CAN bus, it receives messages from the clients and forwards them to all the other connections.
 Currently, each client connection is handled in a separate thread.
-This might chane in the future, as another option is to use syscalls like poll() or select() to handle multiple connections in a single thread.
+This might change in the future, as another option is to use syscalls like poll() or select() to handle multiple connections in a single thread.

 ## Usage